 FlyQ EFB, for both iPad and iPhone, is a top-rated aviation app because it makes your flying easier and safer by thoughtfully integrating powerful features in a way that minimizes the number of screen taps and uses larger fonts to increase readability.
-The exclusive Augmented Reality (AR) feature adds a new dimension to situational awareness.
-FlyQ supports more than 20 ADS-B and in-panel devices (Stratus 3, Avidyne, Dynon, Stratux, Merlin, Dual, FreeFlight, L-3, etc.) and is reasonably priced with subscriptions starting at just US $69.
-Our patent-pending Slingshot wireless ChartData system means FlyQ can supply maps, plates, and airport diagrams wirelessly to certified and experimental systems like the BendixKing xVue Touch and AeroVue Touch.
-Other key features include split screen, 3D synthetic vision, flight recorder / playback / export, plates on the map, more than 4,600 airport diagrams, rich Documents support, extended runways, distance measurement, fuel prices, NOTAMS, wind-optimized flight planning, and plates/diagrams for Mexico and Central America. > Maps Your Way + 2D maps, 3D Syn Vis, Augmented Reality + Sectionals and IFR charts + Photo, road, terrain maps + Radar (Static or animated) + Satellite (Visible or IR) + Flight Track + Fuel prices + TFRs + Obstacle and terrain avoidance + AIRMETs/SIGMETs + METARs/TAFs + Supports 20 ADS-B systems + Extended runways with right-pattern indicators + Procedures on map + Rings / Extended Course Line + CAP grid + Personal Waypoints + Helicopter and Gulf of Mexico charts A tap switches from 2D to 3D Syn Vis to AR and back again.
-Syn Vis includes HITS boxes, EFIS display, TAWS, Obstacles, and AHRS support.
+Subscriptions are reasonably priced, starting at just US $69.
+The amazing new Visual Logbook and Post Flight Playback / Analysis Graphs add a whole new dimension to your flying.
+The optional new Floq Network can connect you with your friends to "see" and even replay their flights.
+Floq can be used by CFI's to track student progress and remotely send endorsements.
+The exclusive Augmented Reality (AR) feature provides situational awareness you'd previously only seen in sci-fi movies.
+FlyQ supports more than 20 ADS-B and in-panel devices including the Stratus 3, Avidyne, Dynon, Stratux, Merlin, and more.
+Our patent-pending Slingshot wireless ChartData system means FlyQ can supply maps, plates, and apt diagrams wirelessly to certified and experimental systems like the BendixKing xVue Touch and AeroVue Touch.
+Other key features include split screen, 3D synthetic vision, flight recorder / playback / export, plates on the map, more than 4,600 airport diagrams, rich Documents support, extended runways, distance measurement, fuel prices, NOTAMS, wind-optimized flight planning, and plates/diagrams for Mexico and Central America. > Maps Your Way + 2D maps, 3D Syn Vis, Augmented Reality + Sectionals and IFR charts + Photo, road, terrain maps + Radar (Static or animated) + Satellite + Flight Track + Fuel prices + TFRs + Obstacle and terrain avoidance + AIRMETs/SIGMETs + METARs/TAFs + ADS-B traffic + Extended runways with right-pattern indicators + Procedures on map + Rings / Extended Course Line + CAP grid + Heli and Gulf of Mexico charts + Syn Vis includes HITS boxes, EFIS display, TAWS, Obstacles, and AHRS support.
 Night Mode preserves your night vision.
 Split screen (iPad only) and single screen. > Procedures FlyQ includes the same Seattle Avionics geo-referenced approach plates and apt diagrams that we certified for FAA DO-200A compliance with certified avionics from BendixKing and Aspen.
 Split screen can show a map and a procedure simultaneously.
 Swipe to switch procedures or tap to list all procedures at an airport.
 Overlay procedures on a map.
-Annotate plates and diagrams with colored lines and text. > Flight Planning Your Way 1.
-Enter a series of indents in the Search box.
-For IFR flights, FlyQ automatically looks for and uses recently cleared ATC routes.
-2. Use the Plans tab to compute a wind-optimized course along Victors, Jets, or Terrain Avoidance.
-FlyQ uses expected winds to plot the fastest course, saving time and money on every flight.
-3. Rubber-band flight plans on the map.
-4. Enter lat/lon points, Personal Waypoints, or even airway/airway intersection points 5.
-Choose from 9 Search and Rescue patterns 6.
-Send/receive flight plans with Dynon SkyView, Avidyne, and the Aspen Connected Panel 7.
-Practice using X-Plane or MS Flight Sim / Prepar3D Flight plans are automatically shared between all your devices. > Weather FlyQ EFB uses your GPS position to display the current temperature, Nexrad images, METARs/TAFs, and a 7-day forecast.
+Annotate plates and diagrams with colored lines and text. > Flight Planning That Saves Time and Money 1.
+Enter a series of indents in the Search box or rubber-band points on the map.
+2. For IFR flights, FlyQ automatically looks for and uses recently cleared ATC routes.
+3. Automatically plans fuel stops based on lowest cost and uses expected winds to plot the fastest course, saving time and money on every flight.
+4. Choose from 9 Search and Rescue patterns 5.
+Send/receive flight plans with Dynon SkyView, Avidyne, and Aspen.
+6. Practice using X-Plane or MS Flight Sim / Prepar3D > Weather FlyQ EFB uses your GPS position to display the current temperature, Nexrad images, METARs/TAFs, and a 7-day forecast.
 The patent-pending Graphical Wind Optimizer uses red and green bars to show the headwind or tailwind at different altitudes.
 Also includes a gallery of US and Canadian weather images.
 Use FlyQ Online for even better weather support. > Airport Information FlyQ makes it easy get airport information: Enter an ident in the Search box, double-tap a map, touch any entry in your flight plan, or watch a list of nearby airports that updates as you fly.
-The Airport screen concisely shows key operational info, satellite images, and runway diagrams on a single screen.
+The Airport screen concisely shows key operational info, sat images, and runway diagrams on a single screen.
 Weather, approach procedures, A/FD, and FBO info are just a tap away.
 Now includes more than 4,600 SA Airport Diagrams! > Data Manager FlyQ makes it painless to download new data every month: spin and zoom a 3D globe to visually select the states you're interested in. > Try it before you buy it Experience everything FlyQ EFB offers with a free 30-day subscription.